Rhinoplasty is a complex form of plastic surgery that creates permanent changes in the framework of the nose to improve aesthetics and function.

 Rhinoplasty is performed under general anesthesia.
 This type of anesthetic means that you will be completely asleep for the procedure and will not remember any aspect of it.
 This is the deepest level of sedation.
 Therefore, your anesthesia must be administered by the highest level of trained professionals.

-At David and Rossi Plastic Surgery, we only use board-certified anesthesiologists.
+At Roy David MD Plastic Surgery And Medical Spa, we only use board-certified anesthesiologists.

 Board-certified anesthesiologists have proven their knowledge and experience in the field of anesthesiology through their education, residencies, active practices, and case reports.

 These anesthesiologists have shown expertise in both their knowledge and dedication to a strict code of ethics.